stirlingv/xfed/README.md

 ## Step 8: View the App

-Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) You should see the XRS homepage with the integrated HTML5 template.
+Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) You should see the xfed homepage with the integrated HTML5 template.

 ## Troubleshooting